 Slowly but surely, Poison continued to win new fans over through touring, and with the album's second single — a tune DeVille brought to the band called "Talk Dirty to Me" — they finally found a foothold on the radio while entering heavy rotation at MTV, where their androgynous image and candy-colored look helped set them apart.

-While they welcomed the rush of attention that turned Look What the Cat Dragged In into a multi-platinum success, the band members couldn't help getting a little defensive.
-"I don't think we look like girls, I think we look like guys who look cool," argued Michaels during a 1987 interview with McCall.
-"I mean, you don't want to go out with a guy who looks like s---, you know what I'm saying?
+They welcomed the rush of attention that turned Look What the Cat Dragged In into a multi-platinum success, but the band members couldn't help getting a little defensive.
+"I don't think we look like girls, I think we look like guys who look cool," Michaels argued during a 1987 interview with McCall.
+"I mean, you don't want to go out with a guy who looks like shit, you know what I'm saying?
 I'm sure I wouldn't.
 Of course people made fun of us when we were back in Harrisburg, but look where we are now, you know what I'm saying?"

 They'd continue to thrash for the remainder of the '80s, following Look What the Cat Dragged In with the even more successful Open Up and Say ...
 Ahh! two years later.
-Although they'd steadily tone down their look between that album and its successor, 1990's Flesh and Blood, they remained as dedicated as ever to the hedonistic themes and uptempo sound that made them famous.
+They steadily toned down their look between that album and its successor, 1990's Flesh and Blood, but Poison remained as dedicated as ever to the hedonistic themes and uptempo sound that made them famous.

-"We're like the Club Med of rock 'n' roll," said Michaels.
+"We're like the Club Med of rock 'n' roll," Michaels said.
 "We're a getaway and we're escapism.
 If I had to describe our band, I'd say we're the most kick-ass rock n' roll band out right now and we just happen to have a very glamorous image to go with it.
 We're dressed to kill."

 Dall added: "We don't have any boundaries.
 We're for kids of all ages, for parents, for grandparents.
 We were four young little scared boys who became men together and it was only through our love for each other that we succeeded.
 And I don't mean that in a gay way."